javanegmond/xxe-schema-factory-secbug/README.md

 mvn spotbugs:spotbugs
 ```

-Observe in target/spotbugsXml.xml that there's exactly 1 bug with `type='XXE_SCHEMA_FACTORY'`.
+Observe in target/spotbugsXml.xml that there's exactly 2 bugs with `type='XXE_SCHEMA_FACTORY'`.

-Note that this bug occurs in SchemaCreatorWithSeparateMethod.java, but not in SchemaCreatorInlined.
+Note that this bug occurs in SchemaCreatorCreateAndConfigureInSeparateMethod.java and SchemaCreatorConfigureInSeparateMethod.java, but not in SchemaCreatorInlined.java.